 Unused Sick Days

 Provided an individual has been employed by NKCES for at least four (4) consecutive years prior to retirement., NKCES shall compensate eligible certified employees only upon initial retirement for 30% of unused sick leave days accumulated as an employee of NKCES at the rate of their current daily salary.
 For personnel who begin employment in a position covered by TRS on or after July 1, 2008, unused sick leave days to be recognized in calculating reimbursement under KRS 161.155 shall not exceed 300 days.
+For personnel who become members of the Teachers’ Retirement System on or after January 1, 2022, payment for unused sick leave days shall not be incorporated into the annual compensation used to calculate the retirement allowance in the foundational benefit but may be deposited into the member’s supplemental benefit component.1

 NKCES shall provide compensation for unused sick leave days when the employee provides proof s/he qualifies as an annuitant who will receive a retirement or disability allowance from the Teachers’ Retirement System.
 Upon death of an employee in active contributing status who was eligible to retire by reason of service, NKCES shall compensate the estate of the employee.